 In most cases, a stool analysis will show you whether or not the patient has a healthy flora population, and if there are any infectious agents interfering with the overall gastrointestinal health.
 This test is a great starting point, but it provides a rather narrow view of the exceedingly complex gut microbiome.
-With a more robust knowledge of the small intestine microbiome and SIBO (small intestinal bacterial overgrowth), the standard comprehensive stool analysis by itself might not be enough to determine a patient’s microbiome problem.
+With a more robust knowledge of the small intestine microbiome, the standard comprehensive stool analysis by itself might not be enough to determine a patient’s microbiome problem.
 Additional documented information is needed for viewing a patient’s microbiome through a more comprehensive lens.

 Microbiomes and Their Impact on the Brain

 The gut microbiome has been found to have various effects on the human brain.
 Lipopolysaccharides and other structural bacterial components communicate with the innate immune system through tonic stimulation.
 Too little stimulation can result in a weak innate immune system, and conversely, excessive stimulation may lead to systemic central nervous system inflammation and in some cases affect the central nervous system as well.

 Overstimulation and inflammation of various nerves can occur due to many factors.
 Symptoms include bloating, occasional diarrhea, gas (frequent belching or flatulence), abdominal discomfort, food intolerance, vitamin deficiency, and more.

 When you visit the hospital or make a doctor’s appointment with a traditional medicine practitioner, chances are they’re going to treat the symptoms downstream of the real problem.